Baking on a budget: our top money saving tips

 You don’t need a fancy mixer

 Every year when Bake Off starts I see those snazzy KitchenAid mixers and I want one to sit proudly on my worktop.
-But then I see the price and it’s “woah”.
-Between £400 and £750 just isn’t something I can justify and fortunately you don’t need to.
+But then I see the price.
+Between £350 and £750 just isn’t something I can justify and fortunately you don’t need to.
 There are plenty of comparable options out there with better price tags.

-There are also a lot of lesser well known stand mixers on the market, at less than £100, including a Salter one from Robert Dyas currently on offer at £59.99.
-Granted, none of them look quite as nice on the work top as a gleaming Kitchenaid but performance wise, they’ll do the job!
+There are also a lot of lesser well known stand mixers on the market, at less than £100, including a Salter one from Robert Dyas for £69.99.
+Granted, none of them look quite as nice on the work top as a gleaming KitchenAid but performance wise, they do the job.

 The thing is, it’s never stopped working and I refuse to replace it until it does.
-And although it cost less than a tenner, it helps me make perfectly risen cakes every time!
+And although it cost just a few pounds, it helps me make perfectly risen cakes every time!
+You can pick up a hand blender for under £10 like this one from Currys.

 Save on the baking basics